farmercyst/klipper/README.md

 ***This is not a substitute for the original firmware.
 This is just a fun personal project driven by curiosity of microcontrollers and AI coding assistants.***

 Why is this needed?
 It probably isn't needed.
-I thought it could be fun to learn some low level mcu c code, so I here we are.
-This will not calibrate pressure advance, so this project does not add any value over the stock firmware except it integrats into klipper a little better.
+I thought it could be fun project to learn more about microcontrollers and AI assisted coding, so I here we are.
+This will not calibrate pressure advance, so this project does not add any value over the stock firmware, except it integrats into klipper a little better.

 ## What Works